Snore through the heatwave thanks to these 24 easy, expert-approved hacks on how to sleep in the heat.

 Exercise inevitably increases our core body temperature, which is the last thing we need when trying to get some shut eye on a sweltering night.

-Rather than exercising in the evening after work, Chief Sleep Officer at Sealy UK, Neil Robinson, suggests that we should: ‘exercise first thing in the morning to kick start your metabolism throughout the day, and leave you feeling ready to rest in the evening’.
+Much like when it's too hot hot to walk your dog (opens in new tab), it's best top opt for exercising earlier in the day.
+Chief Sleep Officer at Sealy UK (opens in new tab), Neil Robinson, suggests that we should: 'exercise first thing in the morning to kick start your metabolism throughout the day, and leave you feeling ready to rest in the evening'.

 20. Get outside